noconnor/JUnitPerf/README.md

 The HTML reporter will generate an HTML performance report under `${BUILD_DIR}/reports/junitperf_report.html`

-HTML reports are generated using the [jtwig library](http://jtwig.org/).
-The jtwig report template can be found under `src/main/resources/templates/report.twig`.
-It is possible to override this template by placing a customised `templates/report.twig` file on the classpath ahead of the default template.
+It is possible to override the template by placing a customised src/main/resources/templates/report.template file on the classpath ahead of the default template.

 <br />